splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

    :width: 100%
    :alt:

-To configure Splunk Observability Cloud solutions for initial rollout, complete the following task if the are relevant to your organization:
+To configure Splunk Observability Cloud solutions for initial rollout, complete the following tasks if they are relevant to your organization:

 #. :ref:`phase2-initial-environment`
 #. :ref:`phase2-infra-mon`